LuiseFreese/blog/MicrosoftGraphFundamentals-1.md

 * across all Microsoft services, you can use one endpoint https://graph.microsoft.com - which makes development straightforward as you don't need to learn all the different APIs for mail and calendar and files and so on
 * documentation is fantastic, and there is a ton of learning material - like this learning path or the upcoming [Learn Together- Building apps with Microsoft Graph event ](https://learntogether-graph.splashthat.com/)
 * you can try out Graph in [Graph Explorer](https://aka.ms/ge) - if you like to read more about that, read my blog post on [how to get started with Graph Explorer](https://m365princess.com/how-to-get-started-with-graph-explorer/)
-* Microsoft Graph Toolkit (you will learn more about it later) makes authentication (my personal kryptonite) easy
+* Microsoft Graph Toolkit (you will learn more about it later) makes authentication (my personal kryptonite) easy.
+It also provides you with ready-to-use components and reduces the time you need to develop.

 ### Intro